 - Transportation expenses for medical treatments and services

-- Weight loss program (requires physician’s diagnosis)
+- Weight loss program (requires medical letter of necessity)

 FSA Eligible Expenses – Products